yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 * Glass-box testing

-Please come up with your testing strategy and describe it in `design.pdf.` Of course, you should actually test your application as you have described instead of just listing down what you think you ought to test! :-)
+Please come up with your testing strategy and describe it in `design.txt.` Of course, you should actually test your application as you have described instead of just listing down what you think you ought to test! :-)

 ### Bonus Problem: Reflection (3 Bonus Points) ###